Probing the PeV Region in the Astrophysical Neutrino Spectrum using $\nu_\mu$ from the Southern Sky: Event Selection

 \subsection{Preselections and quality cuts}

 The data used for this analysis were taken with the full detector configuration (IC86) over nine years from May 2011 to May 2020.
-A more accurate charge response has been applied to all data, following a re-calibration campaign (``Pass2'')~\cite{Det:2020:pass-2-campaign}.
-Only data where all eighty-six in-ice strings and at least 310 IceTop DOMs were active are used.
+The ``Pass2'' re-calibration campaign~\cite{Det:2020:pass-2-campaign}, which features a more accurate charge response compared to earlier calibrations, has been applied to all data.
+To ensure data quality, only data where all eighty-six in-ice strings and at least 310 IceTop DOMs were active are used.
 This analysis follows a blind procedure, where 10\% of the full data, referred to as the ``burn sample'', are only used during the cut optimization and to design the muon background estimation procedure.
 No burn sample events are found in the signal region.
 The burn sample is discarded, and the live time of the unblinded data used for obtaining the physics results is 2,792.5 days.

 The event selection is summarized in Table \ref{tab:select}.
 It first applies a series of cuts for data cleaning and preselections.
 DeepCore strings are removed to ensure a uniform detector geometry.
 Only in-ice HLC hits are kept, and a sliding time window of width \SI{6000}{ns} is applied to the distribution of collected photoelectrons over time to identify the signal peak.
 Random hits outside the identified time range are then removed.
 The event directions are reconstructed using the SplineMPE algorithm~\cite{Det:2014:splineMPE-thesis}.
 A cut on the reconstructed zenith angle, $\theta_{\mathrm{reco}} < 90^\circ$, is applied to select downgoing events.
 The muon energy, $\etrunc$, is reconstructed using Truncated Energy algorithm (bins method)~\cite{Reco:2013:truncated-energy}, which calculates $dE/dx$ values using 120-meter bins along the muon track.
 To reduce bias from large stochastic losses, the top 40\% of bins with the largest energy losses are removed, and the average $\langle dE/dx \rangle_{\mathrm{trunc}}$ is used to compute the muon energy near the center of the detector.
 An energy cut of $\etrunc > \SI{300}{TeV}$ and a total charge cut (summed photoelectrons over all in-ice DOMs) of $\qtot > \SI{4000}{PE}$ are applied to select high-energy events.